33 Scary & Fun Facts About Obesity (2021 Edition)

 There’s no definite proof, but some studies have shown that the use of CBD could stimulate some proteins and genes that break down fat, thus preventing obesity.
 Although CBD can’t cure obesity, it might be a beneficial supplement for a healthier lifestyle.

 Obesity has been on a steady rise in the past years, and it will continue growing.
 That’s why it’s of great importance to pay attention to our food choices and physical activity.
 Good lifestyle choices can prevent weight gain and treat the already existing problem.

-These obesity statistics might look scary, but you need to know them to prevent obesity or help yourself or someone who is maybe too afraid to ask for help.
-Some causes are physical, but others can be psychological.
-CBD could be a way to prevent gaining extra weight, as some research shows.
+These fun facts about obesity might look surreal, but you need to know them to prevent obesity or help yourself or someone who is maybe too afraid to ask for help, especially during the coronavirus pandemic.
 However, before making any changes in your lifestyle or diet, consult your doctor.

 Which country has the highest rate of obesity?

 The fattest country in the world, as the latest statistics show, is American Samoa, an unincorporated US territory in the South Pacific.
 Approximately 75% of their population is considered obese.
 The major causes of this epidemic in American Samoa are the lack of health education and consumption of processed, low quality food.